 - Factors to prioritize: Keeping in mind certain factors like prioritizing the non-negotiable tasks, the capability of each member of the family to deliver, and keeping an open mind while devising the routine can effectively abridge the gap between maintaining the family’s circadian & ultradian rhythms and family harmony coupled with productivity.

-- Keep the family routine on the run: Having a family routine that describes every member’s role for the day and bringing in rotation in each other’s task can get you to spend some fun family time all together.
+- Keep the family routine on the run: Having a family routine that describes every member’s role for the day.
+Or bringing in rotation in each other’s task can get you to spend some fun family time all together.

 2. TALK TO YOUR CHILDREN

-- Your child can understand things symbolically, past and future.
+- Your child can understand things symbolically.
 So don’t draw a veil on the current situation.
 Keeping the child oblivious is not one of the wisest decisions.

 - Address the Gorilla in the room: Actively seek to engage in age-appropriate conversations.
-Your child does not have to know the hike in infection rate and the death toll but teach them the necessary, i.e. significance of sanitization and hygiene and reinforce those practices by doing it alongside.
+Your child does not have to know the hike in infection rate and the death toll but teach them the necessary.
+For instance, significance of sanitization and hygiene and reinforce those practices by doing it alongside.

 - Improvise: Make allowance for the outbursts and engage the child to improvise the negative energies.
 You can do so by boosting their morale by helping them achieve set goals and making them a party to home chores.